 All of those sub-protocols are perfectly secure, as we proceed to explain.
 The protocol for validating the legality of secret sharing preserves perfect privacy, as shown in Lemma 5.
-The validation protocols of Section 3.4 are based on the arithmetic circuit construction of (Damgård and Nielsen, 2007) and (Chida et al., 2018), which was shown there to be secure.
-Finally, Sub-protocol 2 invokes the positivity testing sub-protocol (Lines 2-3), the sub-protocol that tests equality to zero (Line 4), and the secure comparison sub-protocol is perfectly secure, as was shown in (Nishide and Ohta, 2007).
+The validation protocols of Section 3.4 are based on the arithmetic circuit construction of [19] and [14], which was shown there to be secure.
+Finally, Sub-protocol 2 invokes the positivity testing sub-protocol (Lines 2-3), the sub-protocol that tests equality to zero (Line 4), and the secure comparison sub-protocol (Line 9), that we described in Sections 2.4-2.6.
+The secure comparison sub-protocol is perfectly secure, as was shown in [35].
 The positivity testing sub-protocol that we presented here is just an implementation of one component from the secure comparison sub-protocol, hence it is also perfectly secure.
-Finally, the testing of equality to zero invokes the arithmetic circuit construction of (Damgård and Nielsen, 2007) and (Chida et al., 2018), which was shown there to be secure.
+Finally, the testing of equality to zero invokes the arithmetic circuit construction of [19] and [14], which was shown there to be secure.

 In summary, Protocol 1 invokes five MPC sub-protocols, each of which is perfectly secure under the assumption of an honest majority.
-In view of the Modular Composition Theorem (Canetti, 2000), we arrive at the following conclusion.
+In view of the Modular Composition Theorem [10], we arrive at the following conclusion.

-Theorem 6.
-Under the assumption that the talliers are all semi-honest and that they have an honest majority, Protocol 1 is secure against malicious voters, it outputs the correct election results, and it fully preserves the voters' privacy.
+THEOREM 6.
+Under the assumption that the talliers are all semihonest and that they have an honest majority, Protocol 1 is secure against malicious voters, it outputs the correct election results, and it fully preserves the voters' privacy.

 We observe that in performing the secure comparisons, the talliers may learn information which exceeds the desired election results.
 Specifically, at the end of the protocol the talliers learn, for some pairs of candidates, the ranking between them (or even the full ranking of all candidates).
 However, they output to the voters only the desired results, being the identity of the K winners, with or without the internal ranking between them.
-It is possible to enhance our protocols so that also the talliers, and not just the voters, learn only the desired output without additional ranking information, using techniques as presented recently in (Tassa and Yanai, 2024).
+It is possible to enhance our protocols so that also the talliers, and not just the voters, learn only the desired output without additional ranking information, using techniques as presented recently in [45].